-On 20 August 2014, Tianjin Youfa lodged an application requesting a review of the anti-dumping measures as they apply to its exports of HSS to Australia from China.
-Tianjin Youfa claims that certain variable factors relevant to the taking of the anti-dumping measures have changed.
-The application states that it is supported by an Australian importer.
+On 13 August 2014, Stemcor lodged an application requesting a review of the anti-dumping measures as they apply to Kukje's exports of HSS to Australia from Korea.
+Stemcor claims that certain variable factors relevant to the taking of the anti-dumping measures have changed.